YottaDB/YDBDoc/ApplicationsManual/demopi.rst

 Software Installation
 +++++++++++++++++++++

-Both Pi’s have straight Debian 11 (bullseye) installed and YottaDB per the instructions on how to `Get Started <https://yottadb.com/product/get-started/>`_:
+Both Pi's have straight Debian 11 (bullseye) installed and YottaDB per the instructions on how to `Get Started <https://yottadb.com/product/get-started/>`_:

 .. code-block:: bash